Datata1/moebius_timer/README.md

 ### Heat up

-The timer sometimes starts a bit delayed as it is synchronized to start at an exact second like a unix cron would do.
+The timer may starts delayed (heat-up) as it is synchronizing to the next exact second like a unix cron would do.

 ## Themes